buanet/docker.watchdog/README.md

 [![License](https://img.shields.io/github/license/buanet/docker.watchdog)](https://github.com/buanet/docker.watchdog/blob/master/LICENSE.md)
 [![Donate](https://img.shields.io/badge/donate-paypal-blue)](https://paypal.me/buanet)

-Watchdog for Docker is a Docker image which provides (at the moment) just a simple watchdog to automatically restart unhealthy containers.
+Simple Watchdog for Docker is a Docker image which provides (at the moment) just a simple watchdog to automatically restart unhealthy containers.
 Some more functions to monitor your containers will follow.

 ## Getting started